lnfernux/lnfernux.github.io/_posts/2024-08-25-SecurityMonitoring-DataSources.md

 The idea that ingesting [all the data](https://www.infernux.no/SecurityStrategy/) and enabling [all the use cases](https://www.infernux.no/SecurityMonitoring-DevelopingUseCases/) is the best approach to security monitoring is something we have explored [time](https://www.infernux.no/SecurityMonitoringAntipatterns/#collection-is-not-detection) and [time again](https://www.infernux.no/AutomatingSecurityMonitoring1/) here on this blog.
 So I thought, instead of just ranting about it, let's show you how I would go about doing it.
 For this purpose I have create a mock company, which I will present, and a mock infrastructure.
 I will then go through the process of determining what data sources to use for what purpose, where to prioritize developing use cases and how to plan for the future.

-I will also touch a little bit on threat modelling.
+I will also touch a little bit on threat modeling.
 For those of you who are adept at this, please bear with me.
-I've dumbed it down quite a bit, but I think it's important to show how threat modelling can be used in a practical sense for small and medium sized companies.
+I've dumbed it down quite a bit, but I think it's important to show how threat modeling can be used in a practical sense for small and medium sized companies.

 ## Table of Contents